-Today’s Friday Gratitude is a bit different.
+Today’s Friday Gratitude is a bit different than usual.
 I joined up with Blog for Mental Health 2014 to talk about my experiences with mental illness.
 I know what you’re thinking: What does gratitude have to do with mental health?!
 Keep reading to find out:

 I pledge my commitment to the Blog for Mental Health 2014 Project.
 I will blog about mental health topics not only for myself, but for others.
 By displaying this badge, I show my pride, dedication, and acceptance for mental health.
 I use this to promote mental health education in the struggle to erase stigma.
 [Lulu Stark]